 To enable the exchange of sensing capabilities, the Sensing Capabilities element (see 9.4.2.320 (Sensing Capabilities element)) shall be included in the following frames(*0777):

-Probe response, (Re)Association Response frame sent by an AP that is a sensing STA
+Probe response and (Re)Association Response frame sent by an AP that is a sensing STA.

-Association Request frame sent by an associated non-AP sensing STA
+Association Request frame sent by an associated non-AP sensing STA.

-Measurement Query frame sent by an unassociated non-AP sensing STA
+Measurement Query frame sent by an unassociated non-AP sensing STA.

 A non-AP STA may receive an AP’s sensing capabilities (see 9.4.2.26 (Extended Capabilities element) and 9.4.2.320 (Sensing Capabilities element)) as part of an active or passive scanning procedure (see 11.1.4 (Acquiring synchronization, scanning))(*0477).

-To accelerate the sensing capabilities exchange between APs and non-AP STAs, an AP shall include one or more of its neighboring APs’ sensing capabilities in the Neighbor Report element(s) within the Beacon and Probe Response frames it transmits.
+To reduce the time for the sensing capabilities exchange between APs and non-AP STAs, an AP shall include one or more of its neighboring APs’ sensing capabilities in the Neighbor Report element(s) within the Beacon and Probe Response frames it transmits.
 The sensing capabilities of neighboring APs are indicated in the BSSID Information field (see Figure 9-398 (BSSID Information field format)) within the Neighbor Report element(*0477, *0525).

 An AP may indicate the need for new sensing responders by setting the Responder Needed field in the Sensing Capabilities element within a Probe Response frame to 1(#1974, #1006).
 The Responder Needed field in the Sensing Capabilities element within Association Request, Association Response, Reassociation Request, Reassociation Response, and Sensing Measurement Query frames shall be set to the reserved value(#1083, #1526, #1556).
 If the Sensing Capabilities element is included in the Probe Request frame, the Responder Needed field in the Sensing Capabilities element shall be reserved(#1448, #1690).